 Did your toddler run all the way across the park today?
-Maybe he’s a future marathon runner.
-Did he give that blinding grin to every other shopper in the supermarket?
-Better watch out, he might be one of those kids who always wants to have huge birthday parties.
+Maybe they're a future marathon runner.
+Did they give that blinding grin to every other shopper in the supermarket?
+Better watch out, they might be one of those kids who always wants to have huge birthday parties.

 Every day, the parents of babies and toddlers search their children’s faces for evidence of what they’ll be like in the future, and some of the predictions they make might even come true.
 When it comes to language, though, it can be a little harder to figure out.
 Chatty children might just be excited about their new language skills, and may calm down their mile-a-minute talking as they get older.
 On the other hand, children who don’t talk as much could be sitting back and observing the world quietly by choice, but it’s also always possible that they might be having trouble speaking.

 Learning to speak is one of the biggest and most important jobs children have as they grow, and since language development happens at different rates in different children, it’s hard to tell whether any particular child is experiencing a language delay, or just learning at their own pace.
 In general, pediatricians start to be concerned when children are missing skills that 90% of children their own age are already doing.

 Language delay is more common than you might think.
 According to a study published in Pediatrics in 2016, as many as 10 to 15% of two-year-olds have language delays.
 Most children catch up, though, and by three years old, only 5% of children were still delayed.
 Language delays and impairments can happen for many reasons, and figuring out what’s causing one helps to make sure children get the help they need.
 Toddlers with language delays are generally first tested for hearing, and then for other potential causes like developmental disorders, metabolic conditions, and even toxicological conditions like lead poisoning.